-INTRODUCTION
+I. INTRODUCTION

-- Today's computational processors decode I. information into binary bits 0's and 1's and logic gates based on switching transistors are used to process them.
+Today's computational processors decode information into binary bits 0's and 1's and logic gates based on switching transistors are used to process them.
 These computers work on sequential principles where processes are carried out in a sequential manner until results are arrived.
 Currently, computing is governed by the rules of classical physics till the size of semiconductor transistors approaches the dimensions of atom.
 In 1975 Gordon Moore predicted that transistors in integrated circuits will double after every eighteen month [1].
 It is believed within the next 10 years, the clock frequency of current computer processor systems may reach about 40 GHz.
-It is expected that by 2024, it would be hard for the Moore's law to endure further as size of conventional classical bits approaches dimension of atom [2].
-Under such conditions - II. material particles are no longer described by classical physics, and a new model of the computer may be necessary by that time.
-Subsequently, it is important to accomplish the computing at atomic size that follows nontraditional physics called quantum mechanics.
+It is expected that by 2024, it would be hard for the Moore's law to endure further as size of conventional classical bits approaches dimension of atom [Under such conditions computing at atomic size that follows nontraditional physics called quantum mechanics.
 In dealing with the problems presented, the quantum computer is one proposal that may have merit.
-Quantum computing is attracting more and more interest of industrial sectors, not only broad-interest corporations like Microsoft or Google, but also companies more traditionally linked the to area of nanoelectronics and nanotechnology (e.g., IBM and Intel).
+Quantum computing is attracting more and more interest of industrial sectors, not only broad-interest corporations like Microsoft or Google, but also companies more traditionally linked to the area of nanoelectronics and nanotechnology (e.g., IBM and Intel).
 The arena of quantum computing was accepted in 1980s.
-In 1999, first quantum computer was developed out of superconductors by D-Wave Systems a Canadian organization.
-In 2007, 28-qubit quantum computer was illustrated, trailed by 128 qubits in 2010, 512 qubits in 2013and 2000 qubits in 2018.
+In 1999, first Computer was developed out of superconductors by D-Wave Systems a Canadian organization.
+In 2007, 28-qubit quantum computer was illustrated, trailed by 128 qubits in 2010, 512 qubits in 2013 and 2000 qubits in 2018.
 As far as quantum computing research and implementation is concerned, at present we have just a couple of quantum computer gadgets in a lab domain.
-The requirement for quantum computers to recreate quantum physics effectively, was first predicted by Richard Feynman [3].
+The requirement for quantum computers to recreate quantum physics effectively, was first predicted by Richard Feynman .
 A quantum computer does the calculations dependent on the quantum mechanics.